USEPA/workshops/lessons/02_read_in_gis_data.md

 ## Vector data: shapefiles
 For many, shapefiles are going to be the most common way to interact with spatial data.
 In R, there are many ways to read in shapefiles.
-We are going to focus using `rgdal` becuase it is flexible and provides a common interface to multiple file types.
+We are going to focus using `rgdal` because it is flexible and provides a common interface to multiple file types.
 But to be fair, I'll also quickly show a another option from `maptools`.

 ### Reading in Shapfiles
 To read in a shapefile using `rgdal`, we want to use the `readOGR` function.
 This function is the primary way to interact with vector data using `rgdal`.
 There are many arguments to this function, but the two you need are the "dsn" and "layer".
 For a shapefile the "dsn" is the path (in our case probably "data") and the "layer" is the name of the shapefile without any extensions.
 The function call to read the DC Metro shapefile from out example data looks like: